Dedicated to Tom Booth of Long Branch (1951-2019).

-H. Victor Newcomb house on Ocean Avenue in Elberon, 1880.
+H. Victor Newcomb house on Ocean Avenue in Elberon, 1881.
 The architects were McKim, Mead & White.
 Cost to build: $33,000.
 Newcomb was a railroad tycoon and banker.
 Lyman Bloomingdale bought the house in 1901.

 Long Branch Inn at Third and Morris Avenues, 1963.
 It became Casey Jones Restaurant in 1973 with real Conrail boxcars and a caboose added in 1978.

 Long Branch Inn, 1973.
 Previous owners were Daniel Mack, Fred Walton, Peter Sacco and Robert Hulit.
 Commerce at this location dates to 1939.